-FIGURE 1: Ravenpack News Analytics Schema.
-This figure presents a schematic view of RavenPack News Analytics 4.0.

-Source: RavenPack, November 2016

-Ravenpack analytics 4.0 possess all the required characteristics to build our market event reaction database:
+Ravenpack big data analytics possess all the required characteristics to build our market event reaction database:

 Ravenpack big data taxonomy:

-Ravenpack automated event detection into its hierarchical taxonomy allows you to dive to the most granular level and detect the slightest market moving event for a company.
-The fine granularity of Ravenpack company specific event taxonomy will prove unavoidable to build a most profitable calibrated event driven trading strategy.
+Ravenpack automated event detection and assignment to its hierarchical taxonomy allows you to dive to the most granular level and detect the slightest market moving event for a company.
+The fine granularity of Ravenpack company specific event taxonomy will prove fundamental to build the most profitable calibrated event driven trading strategy.

-We here want to emphasize that Ravenpack Version 4.0 nearly doubles the number of market-moving events we detect, capturing most of the nuances in language towards a tradable company specific news.
-This feature will prove mostly relevant to finely assess market reaction:
+We here want to emphasize that Ravenpack Big Data analytics nearly triples the number of market-moving events we detect (up to 6753 categories), capturing most of the nuances in language towards a tradable company specific news.
+This feature will prove mostly relevant to finely assess market reaction and make the most comprehensive event study.Ravenpack entities:

-Ravenpack entities:

-Even though Ravenpack covers most of R3000 tradable companies allowing a thorough event study capitalization.
-This study will restrict itself to the R1000 universe for liquidity issues: R1000 very liquid universe is perfect for a statistical investigation of market reactions.
+Ravenpack news sources cover spans more than 41500 companies, 138500 places, 160 currencies and 85 commodities starting from 2000.
+We will focus our event studies on Russell 1000 universe for its high liquidity.

 Historical data:

 Up to 16 year of millisecond time-stamped data available for market reaction profile construction.
 To evaluate our profiles, we will consider RavenPack data spanning a period of 10 years covering 2007 through 2016.
+This historical availability is a key feature to help you build and backtest event driven strategy.

 Ravenpack real time feed: